 - In fact, it has happened so often that when for the first time it doesn't happen to them but instead, another group of wandering demon-slayers, they're actually taken by surprise.

-- In issue #101 of the French comic book Donjon/Dungeon (Twilight, vol. 1: Dragon Cemetery, in English), when Marvin the Red meets his idol Marvin the Dragon, the latter first pretends to be someone else.
+- In Dungeon Twilight, vol. 1: Dragon Cemetery, when Marvin the Red meets his idol Marvin the Dragon, the latter first pretends to be someone else.